 There is more than one way to see the world and we are gifted beyond the dreams of avarice with the selection of lenses available to us.
-To be clear I’m not talking about their being more than one “truth”; I don’t engage in that insidious and nonsensical post-modernist-truth-heckling.
+To be clear I’m not talking about there being more than one “truth”; I don’t engage in that insidious and nonsensical post-modernist-truth-heckling.
 I’m talking about the many realities that exist within the expression of a single person, thing, or phenomenon.

 If I’m to depict another human being I’ll be looking at their psychology, their genetic proclivities, their physical reality, and all other permutations from the micro to the macro.
 Only when considering both the ephemeral and the concrete together can the picture truly be whole.

 There are two things I am referring to when I use the expression “many different lenses”.
 The first is that we exist in relation to our environment and a great deal of whom we are is directly related to the culture and the times in which we live.
 Our world is complex and many-sided and if I focused solely on the more ephemeral or conceptual aspects I would be blinded to much that is related to these experiences.
 This blindness would reduce the scope of how I express myself.
-The second thing I am referring to in this passage is that these pieces are all part of the whole.
+The second thing I am referring to is that these pieces are all part of the whole.
 There is a unity to knowledge and one discovery or insight in one “discipline” could be related to or inspire another.

 We should understand that language is an incredibly powerful tool, but not a mirror of reality.
 There is nothing in the words “Theoretical Physics” other than a convenient hook for us to hang our thoughts upon.
 Where theoretical physics “ends” and chemistry “begins” is nothing more than an agreed upon linguistic convention used to provide useful scientific models.
 Because of the arbitrary nature of these (albeit absolutely necessary) labels it is a mistake to consider reality itself likewise compartmentalized.
 So when I say that I use many lenses I am merely stating that to see clearly you need to see everything that colours your experience.
 The more lenses you use the fewer filters you’ll have.